bpp/bpp-manual/bpp-4-manual.md

 ```
     constraint (E,(F,(G,H)));
 ```
-If any two constraints are in conflict, [bpp]{.smallcaps} will abort with an error message.
+If any two constraints are in conflict, BPP will abort with an error message.
 For example the following will cause an error.
 ```
     constraint = (E,F,G,H);